 What Alcohol Treatment Medications Are Available?

-There have never been more avenues for treating alcohol use disorder chemically than there are now.
+There have never been more avenues for treating an alcohol use disorder (AUD) chemically than there are now.
 Whether it’s a pill designed to take the pleasure away from a drink of alcohol by making the individual sick when they drink, a medicine meant to help ease the pain of withdrawal, or a medication that helps manage cravings for those in recovery, there is a bevy of suitable options for the prospective patient.
 Those looking for a concise breakdown of alcohol treatment medications, including their advantages and their side effects, should find the below list helpful and informative.

 Alcohol Treatment Medications: Naltrexone

 Naltrexone is an alcohol treatment medication available in either pill or injectable form.
 It functions by binding itself to the brain’s receptors, thereby blocking them, preventing the pleasurable effects from alcohol consumption from being felt by the user.
 It has been approved by the Food and Drug Administration (FDA) and is meant to be taken in conjunction with other treatment modalities such as therapy and counseling.